mchbaade/vue-awesome-icon-picker-odyssey/README.md

-# VueAwesomeIconPicker
+# VueMaterialDesignIconPicker

-A Vue.js icon picker component to easily pick a FontAwesome 5 Icon & use it.
+A Vue.js icon picker component to easily pick a MaterialDesignIcon & use it.

 ![print screen](docs/img/btn.PNG)